 Mostly there were stones.
 Big stones.
 Stones arranged in circles (Ring of Brogar) or piled up on top of each other (Maes Howe).
 These ancient and impressive structures were atmospheric with the evidence of distant lives.
 At Scapa Flow we caught up with more modern history, though there was nothing actually to see.

 We enjoyed the company of grey seals near to where we camped by the coast – there is a lot of coast in Orkney.
-There is an isolated air to the islands, remote as they are.
-But it is not an unfriendly place, just a long way from anywhere else.
+There is an isolated air to the islands . . . it is not an unfriendly place, just a long way from anywhere else.

 The female is silent it seems, and not so easily seen because of it.
 They occupy their territory as a single pair.
 I was therefore much amazed later on to discover that the giant, screaming hoard of swift-like birds that came hurtling overhead every evening in up-state New York were in fact close cousins of the nightjar.
 They were common nighthawks.
 In appearance they were rather similar; in behaviour they were worlds apart.
 The genteel British night-churr; the brash American hawk.